VIENNA/WASHINGTON (Reuters) - The central achievement of the Iran nuclear deal - keeping Tehran at arm’s length from nuclear weapons - is eroding.

 Even if Iran had accumulated sufficient fissile material, it would need to assemble a bomb, probably one small enough to be carried by its ballistic missiles.
 How long that would take exactly is unclear, but stockpiling enough fissile material is widely seen as the biggest hurdle in producing a weapon.

-Both U.S. intelligence agencies and the IAEA believe Iran once had a nuclear weapons programme that it halted.
+Both U.S. intelligence agencies and the IAEA believe Iran once had a nuclear weapons program that it halted.
 There is evidence suggesting Iran obtained a design for a nuclear weapon and carried out various types of work relevant to making one.

 U.S. intelligence experts, however, believe Iran has yet to demonstrate an intention to shatter the 2015 deal, three U.S. government sources said, noting Tehran continues to grant the IAEA access to its declared nuclear facilities.